What you should check to choose your high quality Padel Court

 At PadelMagic, we work exclusively with high-performance turf.
 Two premium options stand out:

-- Rizo artificial grass: designed for durability and stable ball bounce, perfect for intensive club use.
+- Curly artificial grass: designed for professional and stable ball bounce, perfect for intensive club use.
+We work with ACT Brand.

 - Monofilament turf: preferred for faster play and elite training, offering a consistent ball trajectory and professional feel.